 Our maps are printed in high-resolution on archival-quality paper with eye-popping clarity.
 They show people having conversations, horses and buggies in the streets, buildings, homes, and shops with remarkable architectural detail.

 We go to great lengths to save the integrity of the original maps and many have been literally brought back from the dead.
-We’ve developed our own special techniques and processes for color-correcting, formatting, repairing tears, folds, stains, and enhancing details.
+We’ve developed our own special techniques and processes for color-correcting, formatting, repairing tears, folds, stains, and enhancing details, while retaining a special antique look.
 Much of the printed information detailing the buildings at the bottoms of these maps has been repaired and restored.
 Many of the maps had missing sections due to tears and holes, which necessitated researching and then manually drawing in what was originally there.

 Our aim is to restore these works of art back as closely as possible to their original look when the artists created them, and at an affordable price.